hail-is/hail-rfcs/rfc/0000-keyless-job-auth.rst

 --------------------------

 We can look to the Kubernetes project for examples of integrating with cloud identity providers.
-In particular, we will examine [GKE's Workload Identity](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#what_is).
+In particular, we will examine `GKE's Workload Identity <https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#what_is>`_.
 Workload identity allows pods to obtain credentials for GCP IAM identities.
-To do so, GKE runs the [GKE Metadata Server](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#metadata_server) which functions similarly to what is described in this proposal.
+To do so, GKE runs the `GKE Metadata Server <https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#metadata_server>`_ which functions similarly to what is described in this proposal.

 The difference arises in how the metadata server fulfills the user's request for an access token.
 Unlike in this proposal, GKE nodes do not hold IAM credentials.
-Instead, it uses OIDC to "trade" a Kubernetes Service Account credential for a [preconfigured IAM credential](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#credential-flow).
+Instead, it uses OIDC to "trade" a Kubernetes Service Account credential for a `preconfigured IAM credential <https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#credential-flow>`_.
 This has the advantage of not needing to distribute IAM credentials in GKE and enabling fine-grained mapping between GKE and IAM identities.
 However, OIDC is not easily applicable in Hail Batch because Batch is not an identity provider.
-We could remove the storage and distribution of key files in GCP by using [IAM Service Account Impersonation](https://cloud.google.com/docs/authentication/use-service-account-impersonation), but that is outside the scope of this RFC.
+We could remove the storage and distribution of key files in GCP by using `IAM Service Account Impersonation <https://cloud.google.com/docs/authentication/use-service-account-impersonation>`_, but that is outside the scope of this RFC.